 4. Set up a payroll system

 Once you’ve settled on a wage, next stop payroll!
 Payroll can seem a little scary, but it’s there to make things easier for you.
-FreeAgent’s online accounting software offers RTI-compliant monthly payroll functionality, and is a great way of keeping track of who to pay what, and when.
+FreeAgent’s online accounting software offers RTI-recognised monthly payroll functionality, and is a great way of keeping track of who to pay what, and when.
 FreeAgent files RTI to HMRC automatically whenever you run payroll, meaning you’ll never need to worry about missing a deadline again.
-Using FreeAgent to manage payroll is also really handy for viewing your cash flow at a glance, as well as being a lifesaver when it comes to filing your personal annual tax return.
+Using FreeAgent to manage payroll is also really handy for viewing your cashflow at a glance, as well as being a lifesaver when it comes to filing your personal annual tax return.

 5. Create an employment statement and an employment contract